Most Able Students

 • Each student is interviewed at least once a year to discuss progress and to set targets.
 These targets are sent home by letter.

-• Classroom provision for Most Able students is monitored by the Teaching and Learning team as part of the ongoing cycle of lesson observations, learning walks and book scrutinies in the college.
+• Classroom provision for Most Able students is monitored by the Teaching and Learning team as part of the ongoing cycle of lesson observations, learning walks and book scrutinies in the School.

 Mr S. Macaulay